yufeizhao/yufeizhao.github.io/blog/_posts/2020-10-05-random-regular-tails.md

 There is a similar dichotomy of steps as above:

-1. Proving a large deviations framework, which, for the most part, can be deduced directly from the $G(n,p)$ version, though there are some annoying technicalities (the "tilting" argument for lower bounding probabilities  requires further arguments).
+1. Proving a large deviations framework.
+The upper bound to the probability can be deduced from the corresponding theorems for $G(n,p)$, while the lower bound requires new and lengthy arguments.

 2. Solving the variational problem -- this is where new difficulties and innovations lie.